Ing-Mk-FranJa07/SYSTEM-OF-HUMAN-HUMANOID-INTERACTION-THROUGH-THE-RECOGNITION-AND-LEARNING-OF-BODY-LANGUAGE/Emotions Data Base Creator/README.md

 The system works using the GUI developed in which the user can record a new body posture using the kinect camera and selecting the type of the emotion that he is going to represent.
 Digiting the name with he wants save the information the user can create a .avi and .csv files after that the system has recorded the posture.

 When the system start, the GUI is thrown and the user can connect the kinect to create a new posture or loaded a posture created digiting the name of the .avi and .csv files and loaded them.
-If the user wants create a new posture he must connect the kinect and select the type of the emotion that he goes to perform with his body posture, after that the user must to put the name of to save the files and then he can record the posture and finally, if he wants, he can save the informacion (video and angles data) or restart the process.
+If the user wants create a new posture he must connect the kinect and select the type of the emotion that he goes to perform with his body posture, after that the user must to put the name of to save the files and then he can record the posture and finally, if he wants, he can save the information (video and angles data) or restart the process.

 * The image shows the general flowchart of the system.
 ![flowchart body posture data base creator general process](https://user-images.githubusercontent.com/31509775/33280062-dd34a388-d36e-11e7-86f8-dbcce559e451.PNG)

 ***Record a new body posture***

-The system get back the name of the .avi and .csv file digited by the user, the lists used to save the angles orientation of the body joints are cleared, and finally start the recordign, saving the image gotten by the kinect and computing the skeleton tracking to come back the eulerian angles orientation while three seconds.
+The system gets back the name of the .avi and .csv file digited by the user, the lists used to save the angles orientation of the body joints are cleared, and finally start the recordign, saving the image gotten by the kinect and computing the skeleton tracking to come back the eulerian angles orientation while three seconds.

 * The image shoes the flowchart to the record a motion sequence process.
 ![flowchart body posture data base creator create new body posture](https://user-images.githubusercontent.com/31509775/33280180-3cf784ca-d36f-11e7-93e5-adb35a5ee0ac.PNG)